jkunimune/nibasa/description.md

 # grammar

-the grammar will be isolating and use SOV word order, with postpositions to mark nouns instead of articles or word endings.  two new postpositions, **ga** and **ro**, will be introduced to mark the subject and direct object, respectively.  **do** will be expanded to mark the indirect object, as well as adverbs.  by making the grammar entirely left-branching, we reduce the number of types of phrase, and the number of structures needed to combine them, thus greatly reducing the number of function words.  specifically,
+the grammar will be isolating and use SOV word order, with postpositions to mark nouns instead of articles or word endings.
+There will be seven postpositions total:
+- ga (nominative)
+- ro (accusative)
+- do (dative, also marks adverbs)
+- ze (ablative)
+- na (locative)
+- e (instrumental, also additive conjunction)
+- o (also alternate conjunction)

 - there is no definite article **la** (all nouns are markd by postpositions (tho maybe I should use **al** for this anyway)).
 - there is no relative pronoun **jo** or content clause marker **ki** (both are indicated by **di**).